 For the first problem, we consider a class of the so-called stratified data bases which are partitioned into layers.
 The evaluation of the clause base are decided layer by layer from the bottom layer.
 Then a higher layer can use the negations decided in the lower layers.
-We define a new method for the second problem.
-The ordered linear resolution with tabulation method [Tamaki 86] has already been developed for the definite database, and we combined the idea of negation as failure with it [Seki 88], and applied it to query processing in the PHI system.
+We defined a new method for the second problem.
+The ordered linear resolution with tabulation method has already been developed for the definite database, and we combined the idea of negation as failure with it, and applied it to query processing in the PHI system.
+This new method is suitable for the bottom-up algorithm usually used in knowledge retrieval processing.